Robert L. Lippert: Screen Guild Productions

 "Every theater owner thinks he can make pictures better than the ones they sent him," Lippert later said.
-"So back in 1943 [sic] I tried it" (the year was actually 1945).
+"So back in 1943 [sic] I tried it" [the year was actually 1945].
 Dissatisfied with what he believed to be exorbitant rental fees charged by major studios, Lippert formed Screen Guild Productions in 1945, its first release being a Bob Steele western called Wildfire, filmed in then-unusual Cinecolor.
 Veteran producer Edward Finney partnered with Lippert in 1946.

 For the next few years Screen Guild entered into agreements with independent producers Finney, William Berke, William David, Jack Schwarz, Walter Colmes, and Ron Ormond to guarantee a steady supply of releases.
 One of the most controversial Screen Guild releases was The Burning Cross (1947), which concerned the Ku Klux Klan.
 In the main, however, Lippert concentrated on simple entertainments for small-town and neighborhood theaters: musicals, comedies, detective stories, action-adventure stories, and westerns.

 Lippert Pictures

 Screen Guild became Lippert Pictures in 1948, using rental stages and the Corriganville Movie Ranch for the production of its films.
 Between 1948 and 1955, 130 Lippert features were made and released.

 Lippert's fortunes and reputation improved when he sponsored screenwriter and former newspaper reporter Samuel Fuller.
-Fuller wanted to become a director, so he agreed to direct the three films he had been contracted to write for Lippert: I Shot Jesse James, The Baron of Arizona and The Steel Helmet, all for no extra money, accepting just the directing credit.
+Fuller wanted to become a director, so he agreed to direct the three films he had been contracted to write for Lippert: I Shot Jesse James, The Baron of Arizona, and The Steel Helmet, all for no extra money, accepting just the directing credit.
 The Fuller films received excellent reviews.

 A 1949 New York Times profile said Lippert owned 61 theaters.
 It also reported (erroneously) that he had directed most of the Westerns his company had made.

 Lippert tried to add luster to his productions, but only if it could be done economically.
-His studio became a haven for actors whose careers were interrupted when their studios, no longer making lower-budget pictures, released them from their contracts.
-Robert Lippert was able to sign major-studio talent for a fraction of the usual rate, giving his productions more marquee value.
+His studio became a haven for actors whose careers were interrupted when their studios, now making fewer pictures, released them from their contracts.
+Robert Lippert was able to sign major-studio talent for a fraction of the usual rate, giving his productions marquee value and major-studio credentials.
 Among the established names who worked for Lippert were George Raft, Veronica Lake, Zachary Scott, Robert Hutton, Joan Leslie, Cesar Romero, George Reeves, Ralph Byrd, Richard Arlen, Don "Red" Barry, Robert Alda, Gloria Jean, Sabu, Jon Hall, Ellen Drew, Preston Foster, Jean Porter, Anne Gwynne, Jack Holt, Dick Foran, Hugh Beaumont, Tom Neal, Robert Lowery, John Howard, and Julie Bishop.

 Lippert maintained a small stock company of supporting actors, including Margia Dean, Mara Lynn, Don Castle, and Reed Hadley.
 Lippert's most ubiquitous actor was probably the diminutive Sid Melton.
-He appeared as a supporting comedian in many of Lippert's productions and starred in three hour-long comedies.
+He appeared as a supporting comedian in many of Lippert's productions and starred in three hourlong comedies.